aroberge/avantpy/psf/idea.md

 - Amongst the *best practices* identified by the creators of Blockly is the need for an [exit strategy](https://developers.google.com/blockly/guides/app-integration/best-practices#9_exit_strategy):

     *Block-based programming is often a starting point for programming.
 In the context of teaching computer programming, it is a gateway drug that gets students addicted, before moving them on to harder things.
 How long this block-based programming period should last for students is hotly debated, but if your goal is to teach programming it should be temporary.*
     ...
     *Block-based programming environments used for teaching programming need to have a concrete plan for graduating their students.
-A solid exit strategy also goes a long way towards placating those who argue that block-based programming isn't "real programming".*
+A solid **exit strategy** also goes a long way towards placating those who argue that block-based programming isn't "real programming".* [emphasis on exit strategy added]
 - The creators of [Racket](https://racket-lang.org/) clearly believe that having various dialects of a given programming language can be useful in helping to learn programming, as they include various dialects as default language to be used in the learning journey.
 Right from the beginning, Racket was designed as [a pedagogical programming environment for beginners](http://felleisen.org/matthias/manifesto/Racket__Historically_Speaking.html).
 - In addition to [Idle](https://docs.python.org/3/library/idle.html), there exists various editors or programming environment designed for beginners programmers using Python, either to be used locally as a desktop program, such as [Mu](https://codewith.mu/), [Thonny](https://thonny.org/), [TigerJython](http://jython.tobiaskohn.ch/), etc.,